- Side Effects

 While there is no permanent cure for hepatitis B, 90 percent of adults infected with the virus ultimately recover from their symptoms within a few months.

 What Is the Main Cause of Liver Cancer?

 The exact cause of liver cancer is not known.
 Researchers have revealed that liver cancer occurs when the cells in the liver grow uncontrollably because of an abnormal change in their genetic material (mutation).

 In some, liver cancer may cause pain, particularly in the upper right area of the abdomen.
 Often people with liver cancer may experience pain accompanied by swelling or the formation of hard lumps felt in the right side of the abdomen.

 Is There Pain With Liver Cancer?

 Yes, there is pain with liver cancer, but it usually does not appear in the early stages.
-The tumor that is large enough to press on the nearby structures or spread to the adjoining organs can cause pain.
-You will experience pain in the right upper part of the abdomen, in the right shoulder blade or the back.
-The pain may be dull, throbbing or stabbing in nature.
+A tumor that is large enough to press on the nearby structures or spread to the adjoining organs can cause pain.
+You will experience pain in the right upper part of the abdomen, in the right shoulder blade, or the back.
+The pain may be dull, throbbing, or stabbing in nature.

 Treatment & Diagnosis